ui/django-post_office/README.md

 ```

 ### Lock File Name
-The default lock file name is 'post_office', but this can be altered by setting `LOCK_FILE_NAME` in the configuration.
+The default lock file name is `post_office`, but this can be altered by setting `LOCK_FILE_NAME` in the configuration.

 ```python
 # Put this in settings.py